Shyam-Has-Your-Anomaly-Mitigated/Emul/syntaxxxx.md

 there will only be one official binary/ETC per platform/hardware/OS/ETC (probably compiler; but could be any"-thing" ℝeally?..); ℝeal boxers will use a (live) USB to box their own binaries/ETC...

 I'm hoping the simplicity will result in a minimal binary/ETC; but IDM bloating it to an entertaining number of digits... (nᵗʰ power of x, nᵗʰ prime, ETC)
+<br>to simplify the binary/ETC, use inline ASM for "builtin" mantras; to be post-compiled
+<br>the binary/ETC will only be cross-compilable
+<br>the user must then compile the ℂomplex computer, ETC
+<br>`spp` (from `cpp`) will be used to "direct" the processing to inline ASM, defaulting c̄ Shyamscript

 trimūrti minification down to a binary/ETC; using binary for EG...
 <br>`0 = [`